simphotonics/generic_enum/generic_enum_annotation/README.md

 ## Introduction

-This library defines annotation classes (with const constructor).
-These are used to **annotate** classes that extend [generic_enum].
+This library defines annotations used to annotate classes that extend [GenericEnum].

-`GenericEnum` is a base class for creating generic classes with a fixed set of static constant instances.
+[GenericEnum] is a base class for creating generic classes with a fixed set of static constant instances.
-These classes appear to the user like Dart [enumerated types] would.
+These classes appear to the user like a Dart enumeration.
 For example, generic enums can be used in `switch` statements, to initialize variables, or as default parameters in functions and constructors.

 The annotations defined in this library are: